 Considering its enormous impact, relatively little research has been done on the subject of occupational fraud and abuse.
 Much of the current literature is based on the early works of Edwin H. Sutherland (1883-1950), a criminologist at Indiana University.
-Sutherland was particularly interested in fraud committed by the elite upper-world business executive, against either shareholders or the public.
-As Gilbert Geis noted, Sutherland said, "General Motors does not have an inferiority complex, United States Steel does not suffer from an unresolved Oedipus problem, and the DuPonts do not desire to return to the womb.
-The assumption that an offender may have such pathological distortion of the intellect or the emotions seems to me absurd, and if it is absurd regarding the crimes of businessmen, it is equally absurd regarding the crimes of persons in the economic lower classes."
+Sutherland was particularly interested in fraud committed by the elite upper-world business executive, whether against shareholders or against the public.
+As renowned criminologist Gilbert Geis noted, Sutherland said,

+General Motors does not have an inferiority complex, United States Steel does not suffer from an unresolved Oedipus problem, and the DuPonts do not desire to return to the womb.
+The assumption that an offender may have such pathological distortion of the intellect or the emotions seems to me absurd, and if it is absurd regarding the crimes of businessmen, it is equally absurd regarding the crimes of persons in the economic lower classes.

-For the noninitiated, Sutherland is to the world of white-collar criminality what Freud is to psychology.
-Indeed, it was Sutherland who coined the term "white-collar crime" in 1939.
-He intended the definition to mean criminal acts of corporations and individuals acting in their corporate capacity.
-Since that time, however, the term has come to mean almost any financial or economic crime, from the mailroom to the boardroom.
+For the uninitiated, Sutherland is to the world of white-collar criminality what Freud is to psychoanalysis.
+Indeed, it was Sutherland who coined the term white-collar crime in 1939.
+He intended the definition to mean criminal acts of corporations and individuals acting in their corporate capacity, but since that time the term has come to mean almost any financial or economic crime, from the mailroom to the boardroom.

-Many criminologists, myself included, believe that Sutherland's most important contribution to criminal literature was elsewhere.
-Later in his career he developed the "theory of differential association," which is now the most widely accepted theory of criminal behavior.
-Until Sutherland's landmark work in the 1930s, most criminologists and sociologists held the view that crime was genetically based, that criminals beget criminal offspring.
+Many criminologists, myself included, believe that Sutherland's most important contribution to criminal literature lay elsewhere.
+Later in his career, Sutherland developed the theory of differential association, which is now among the most widely accepted theories of criminal behavior.
+Until Sutherland's landmark work in the 1930s, most criminologists and sociologists held the view that crime was genetically based-that criminals beget criminal offspring.

-While this argument may seem naive today, it was based largely on the observation of non-white-collar offenders-the murderers, rapists, sadists, and hooligans who plagued society.
+Although this argument may seem naive today, it was based largely on the observation of non-white-collar offenders-the murderers, rapists, sadists, and hooligans who plagued society.
 Numerous subsequent studies have indeed established a genetic base for "street" crime, which must be tempered by environmental considerations.
-(For a thorough explanation of the genetic base for criminality, see Crime and Punishment by Wilson and Herrnstein.)
+(For a thorough explanation of the genetic base for criminality, see Crime & Human Nature: The Definitive Study of the Causes of Crime by Wilson and Herrnstein.)
 Sutherland was able to explain crime's environmental considerations through the theory of differential association.
-The theory's basic tenet is that crime is learned, much as we learn math, English, or guitar playing.
+The theory's basic tenet is that crime is learned, much as are math, English, and guitar playing.

-Sutherland believed this learning of criminal behavior occurred with other persons in a process of communication.
+Sutherland believed that learning of criminal behavior occurred with other persons in a process of communication.
 Therefore, he reasoned, criminality cannot occur without the assistance of other people.
 Sutherland further theorized that the learning of criminal activity usually occurred within intimate personal groups.
 In his view, this explains how a dysfunctional parent is more likely to produce dysfunctional offspring.
-Sutherland believed that the learning process involved two specific areas: the techniques to commit the crime; and the attitudes, drives, rationalizations, and motives of the criminal mind.
-It is clear how Sutherland's differential association theory fits with occupational offenders.
-In organizations, dishonest employees eventually will infect a portion of honest ones.
-It also goes the other way: Honest employees eventually will have an influence on some of those who are dishonest.
+Sutherland believed that the learning process involved two specific areas: the techniques for committing crime; and the attitudes, drives, rationalizations, and motives of the criminal mind.
+You can see how Sutherland's differential association theory fits with occupational offenders: Dishonest employees will eventually infect a portion of honest ones, but honest employees will also eventually have an influence on some dishonest ones.